Frequently Asked Questions

 Q: How can I get County GIS data?

-A: GIS data is not available at this time.
-The County currently has an agreement with the Eastern Shore Regional GIS Cooperative (ESRGC) and, for the time being, interested persons should contact their office.
+A: GIS data is distributed by the Eastern Shore Regional GIS Cooperative (ESRGC) who has a data-sharing agreement with Dorchester County.
 They can be reached at 410 677-5390 or by e-mail at email@example.com.